AvihooI/Tetris/README.md

 2) Install SDL2 TTF library for development -> "sudo apt install libsdl2-ttf-dev"
 3) Install SDL2 Mixer library for development -> "sudo apt install libsdl2-mixer-dev"

-The FindSDL2 and FindSDL2_ttf cmake modules should be able to find the dependencies with no further configurations on your part.
+The included cmake modules (in the modules folder) should be able to find the dependencies with no further configurations on your part.

 Running the game requires a few assets.
 You can find the assets in the latest release package.